-GRADE 10 required 1⁄2 CR SEM PREREQUISITE: SST04 or equivalent and teacher recommendation with special emphasis on the emergence of modern nations, the Enlightenment, Scientific, Commercial, and French Revolutions., the Congress of Vienna, and the Industrial Revolution.
+GRADE 10 required 1⁄2 CR SEM PREREQUISITE: SST04 or equivalent and teacher recommendation

+This course is a continuation of World History starting at 1500 A.D. and progressing to the 1800s with special emphasis on the emergence of modern nations, the Enlightenment, Scientific, Commercial, and French Revolutions.. the Congress of Vienna, and the Industrial Revolution.
 Students will also understand the political and social paradigm defined as "modernism" and its contribution to the development of the conditions which led to the First World War.
-Honors students will take a more indepth approach to the topics covered with Socratic seminars and additional papers and projects required.
+Honors students will take a more in-depth approach to the topics covered with Socratic seminars and additional papers and projects required.
 In addition, students will engage in historical source readings, analysis and discussion.